 In fiction, getting really fat or really muscular will increase your height.
 This is done to exaggerate how big the character is or just because it makes the character easier to draw.
-Of course, in Real Life
+Of course, in Real Life, you have a set adult height (unless you have some sudden growth disorder) and no amount of weight gain will increase it.
+Compare: Balloon Belly

 - Stocking ends up gaining so much weight in one episode of Panty & Stocking with Garterbelt that she stands about 20 feet tall.
 She's so fat that Panty—aside from taking a moment to laugh at her—runs on top of Stocking while kalinka dancing to travel around the city on her like a giant ball.